avelino/bottle-admin/README.md

 bottle-admin
 ============

-Simple and extensible administrative interface framework for Bottle
+Simple and extensible administrative interface framework for Bottle, based on the bottle-boilerplate.